-- Any 5XXX level course (except STA 5126) offered by the Department of Statistics may be counted toward both the BS and MS degree provided the appropriate form is filled out (from registrar's office) and approvals are obtained.
+- The required courses of STA5066, STA5067, STA5166, and STA5167 in the Department of Statistics may be counted toward both the BS and MS degree provided the appropriate form is filled out (from registrar's office) and approvals are obtained.
 For details, see the undergraduate statistic handbook maintained by the department.

 - A student must always take at least 21 credits of graduate courses while enrolled as a graduate student.